opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 1. **Long Form**

-   The Long Form is provided in the `specialagent-maven-plugin` configuration of the <ins>Instrumentation Rule's</ins> POM.
+   The Long Form is provided in the `specialagent-maven-plugin` configuration of the <ins>Integration Rule's</ins> POM.
 This form allows for the description of complex compatibility situations.
 Let's look at the `spring-messaging` rule as an example:

    ```xml
    <plugin>